containers/podman-desktop/website/blog/2024-10-05-kubernetes-blog.md

 ## Deploying the application to Kubernetes

-You can deploy the pod to a Kubernetes cluster that has an active connection and access it through a service.
+You can deploy the application pod to a Kubernetes cluster that has an active connection and access it through a service.
+Also, any container that is part of a pod is deployable to a Kubernetes cluster.

 1. Select your [Kubernetes context](/docs/kubernetes/viewing-and-selecting-current-kubernetes-context).
 2. Go to the **Pods** component page.